 Sangheeta Singh-Kurtz

-Lakshmi Rangaraja has been recognized by Vanity Fair, CNBC, and The New York Times as a thought leader in both dating and workplace dynamics.
+Lakshmi Rengarajan has been recognized by Vanity Fair, CNBC, and The New York Times as a thought leader in both dating and workplace dynamics.
 She hosts the podcast, The Later Dater Today, where she delves into how to bridge digital and IRL relationships offering actionable insights to my audience.
-She also co-hosted the 7th season of Vox’s big tech podcast Land of the Giants, which focuses on the dating app industry.
+Rengarajan also co-hosted the 7th season of Vox’s big tech podcast Land of the Giants, an in-depth look at the multi-billion dollar dating app industry.
 Her journey began at the forefront of using in-person events to offset the effects of online dating, which led her to work as Director of Event Design at Match.com.

 Danaë Metaxa